Why I Love Surfing

 Main videographer: Evgenia Kirpichnikova

-When not writing, she can be found wandering the Santa Monica mountains with a Jack Russell Terrier that hasn't learned to "sit", "stay", or "come."
+When not writing, Ariel can be found wandering the Santa Monica mountains with a Jack Russell Terrier that hasn't learned how to "sit", "stay", or "come."
+They are both works in progress.